copenhagenatomics/CA_DataUploader/README.md

 First make sure the hardware is connected correctly.

-To do this open Putty.exe or some other terminal program https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html
+To do this open Putty.exe or some other terminal program (if you go with Putty, you might want to try MTPuTTY with it) https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html

 ![alt text](https://github.com/copenhagenatomics/CA_DataUploader/blob/master/ScreenShots/putty.exe.png)